 No. PAAB will review all evidence and make an independent decision on property value.
 However, the party appealing the assessment generally has the burden of proof and must prove its claim by a preponderance of the evidence.

 For appeals filed prior to 2018: You cannot change the grounds for your appeal from those raised in your protest to the local board of review.
 You may submit additional or new evidence, as long as it relates to the grounds stated in the protest that you submitted to the local board of review.

 After all of the evidence has been submitted, PAAB will review and decide the outcome.
 A written decision will be provided to you.

 You may ask for a reconsideration or appeal the PAAB decision to district court.
-For additional information, visit the Appealing from PAAB page.
+For additional information, read how to seek judicial review of a PAAB decision.

 Yes.
 You may appeal the decision of the local Board of Review directly to District Court and forego the PAAB appeal process.
 The District Court review will be de novo.